-Tournament categories are listed as W15, W25, W40, W60, W80 and W100 for Women's tournaments and M15 and M25 for Men's tournaments.
-Combined tournaments of the same category should be written as W/M15 and W/M25.
+Tournament categories are listed as W15, W35 (previously W25), W50 (previously W40), W75 (previously W60), and W100 (the W80 category has been removed for 2024) for Women's tournaments and M15 and M25 for Men's tournaments.
+Combined tournaments of the same category should be written as W/M15.
+The tournament category name indicates the number of World Ranking points allocated to the winner of the tournament.

-Each tournament will be identifiable by gender, prize money, host city and colour.
+Each tournament will be identifiable by gender, World Ranking point allocation , host city and colour.
 For example: